 - Authorization Code

 Which response types does your service support?
 Typically services will support just the “code” response type for web-based and native apps.
 However if your service also supports the “token” response type (issuing tokens without the intermediate authorization code), that’s important to call out in the documentation.
 You should document whether your service supports either or both, and whether you have additional response types that are supported as well.

 Redirect URL Restrictions

-Your service may place restrictions on registered redirect URIs that developers can use.
+Your service may place restrictions on registered redirect URLs that developers can use.
 For example, it is common that a service will disallow developers to use non-TLS http endpoints, or restrict those to be used by non-production applications.
 While supporting custom schemes is important for supporting native apps, some services disallow these as well.
-You should document any requirements you place on registering redirect URIs.
+You should document any requirements you place on registering redirect URLs.

 If the developer does not specify a scope during the authorization request, the service may assume a default scope for that request.
 If that is the case, you should document what the default scope is.

 The authorization server may ignore the scope that the developer requests, or add additional scopes beyond what is requested.
 The server may also allow the user to change the scope from what is requested.
 If any of these are possible, the service should clearly point that out to developers so that they can account for the access token possibly having different scopes than they had requested.

 The service should also document the lifetime of the authorization codes issued, so developers know approximately how long they can expect the codes to last between being issued and being used.
 The authorization server may also prevent a code from being used more than once, and should document this if so.

 When you issue an access token, the access token response lists a number of parameters that are optional.
 You should document which of these your service supports, so developers know what to expect.

 expires_in parameter?
 Your service may always include it if the token expires, or your service can document a default expiration developers should expect if this value is not in the response.